microsoft/botframework-components/generators/generator-bot-enterprise-calendar/README.md

 # @microsoft/generator-bot-enterprise-calendar [![NPM version][npm-image]][npm-url]

-A bot with the ability to interact with Office 365 Calendar using Microsoft Graph.
-[Learn more](https://aka.ms/EnterpriseCalendarBot)
+This bot project was created using the [Enterprise Calendar Bot](https://aka.ms/EnterpriseCalendarBot) template.
+You **must complete the configuration steps outlined below for your bot to function.**

 ### Recommended use

-- Create a sophisticated bot that enables customers to interact with Office 365 calendar using Microsoft Graph
+- Create a sophisticated bot that enables customers to interact with Office 365 Calendar using Microsoft Graph
 - Customize and extend sophisticated example dialogs, bot logic, language understanding and bot responses

 ### Included capabilities